Bandwidth/bandwidth.github.io/howto/callScreen.md

 {% endextendmethod %}

-## Recieve either gather event or timeout {#gather-complete}
+## Receive either gather event or timeout {#gather-complete}

 When either the user has pressed a digit or the timeout has passed, you'll get a callback indicating as such.
-Once we recieve the gather event, so long as it's not a `hung-up` event we want to now turn off recording.
+Once we receive the gather event, so long as it's not a `hung-up` event we want to now turn off recording.
 If the caller hangsup during the gather, the flow should end.

 {% extendmethod %}